andrewjohnporter/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows.md

 > - If "Turn off Windows Defender" is already in place before onboarding to Microsoft Defender for Endpoint, there will be no change and Defender Antivirus will remain disabled.
 > - To switch Defender Antivirus to passive mode, even if it was disabled before onboarding, you can apply the [ForceDefenderPassiveMode configuration](switch-to-mde-phase-2.md#set-microsoft-defender-antivirus-to-passive-mode-on-windows-server) with a value of `1`.
 To place it into active mode, switch this value to `0` instead.
 >
 > Note the modified logic for `ForceDefenderPassiveMode` when tamper protection is enabled: Once Microsoft Defender Antivirus is toggled to active mode, tamper protection will prevent it from going back into passive mode even when `ForceDefenderPassiveMode` is set to `1`.
+To change Av Modes downwards once he key key is in place, for example, change from Active to EDR in Block Mode, you will need to turn off tamper protection.
+To do this log in to security.microsoft.com portal, locate the device and 'turn on Troubleshooting mode'.
+You will then need to reboot the device.

 ### Use the Windows Security app to check the status of Microsoft Defender Antivirus